Jasontheswag/WHSTechNotes/journal.md

 # November 3, 2025
   If it runs out of funding, people will have trouble getting food, which could cause them to starve.

+# December 1, 2025
+  A job that uses drones is robotics, obviously.